openfaas/openfaas-cloud/of-builder/README.md

 of-builder is an image builder for OpenFaaS images, it needs to be deployed with a container registry.

-The following instructions are for Docker Swarm but OpenFaaS Cloud works well on Kubernetes.
-[Documentation for Kubernetes](https://github.com/openfaas/openfaas-cloud/blob/master/docs/DEV.md#appendix-for-kubernetes)

 > Before you start deploy OpenFaaS via https://docs.openfaas.com/

 ## Kubernetes